RenderKit/mkl-dnn/doc/primitives/rnn.md

 ### Post-ops and Attributes

-Currently post-ops and attributes are only used by the int8 variant of LSTM.
+Currently post-ops and attributes are only used by the int8 variants of LSTM and GRU.
 See the markdown @ref cpu_rnn_inference_int8_cpp for more details on how to use and set these quantization parameters.

 ## Implementation Limitations